Adrilaw/Digispark_DuckyScripts/README.md

  • WinPayloadExecuter: Runs powershell as admin and downloads your payload from webserver and execute it  NOTE: Edit the url to your desire place

- # Script Compatibility and Test Platforms
+ # Script Compatibility and Tested Platforms
  -**Windows 10/11**

  -**Debian based** (eg..Ubuntu,Kali-Linux,etc.)

 # Sources